coder7676mit/RiscV_tapeout_2025_RTL_week1/Day1/README.md

 ###  What is Yosys?

-**Yosys** is a powerful open-source synthesis tool for digital hardware.
+**Yosys** is a an open-source synthesis tool for digital hardware.
 It takes your Verilog code and converts it into a gate-level netlist—a hardware blueprint.

 #### Yosys Features